-Andrew McCoppin – Research Triangle Park Domestic Violence Defense Attorney
+Andrew McCoppin – Research Triangle Park Domestic Violence Criminal Defense Attorney

 A domestic violence conviction can have lifelong consequences.
-In addition to a possible jail sentence, substantial fines, and other penalties; you may face never-ending social stigma, the loss of job and employment opportunities, and the loss of visitation with your children.
+In addition to a possible jail sentence, substantial fines, community service, and other penalties; you may face never-ending social stigma, the loss of job and employment opportunities, a possible restraining order, and the loss of visitation with your children.

-Have you or a loved one been charged with assault on a female or any other domestic violence offense?
+Have you or a loved one been charged with assault on a female or any other domestic violence offense in North Carolina?
 You need a skilled and aggressive criminal defense attorney on your side – one who has the experience to give you the immediate help and critical advice you need to protect your rights, right away.
-The state employs special prosecutors trained to get convictions in domestic violence cases.
+The state employs special prosecutors trained to get convictions in violation of criminal laws including domestic violence cases.
 You need North Carolina criminal defense lawyer Andrew McCoppin.

 Contact McCoppin & Associates, Attorneys at Law, P.A., Today For Help With Your Domestic Violence Case

-Attorney Andrew McCoppin has helped thousands of criminal defendants in all types of cases across Wake County including Raleigh, Cary, Morrisville, Apex, Garner, Wake Forest, Rolesville, Wendell, Zebulon, Fuquay Varina and Holly Springs.
+Attorney Andrew McCoppin has helped thousands of criminal defendants in all types of cases across Wake County including Raleigh, Cary, Morrisville, Apex, Garner, Wake Forest, Rolesville, Wendell, Zebulon, Fuquay Varina and Holly Springs in Central North Carolina.
 Give him five minutes for a free initial consultation.
 He’ll tell you how he can help in your case.

 Call (866) 493-9356, or contact Mr. McCoppin online using our convenient online form.

 Mr. McCoppin has over 20 years of experience representing criminal defendants in all types of cases – including the North Carolina crime of assault on a female.
-He offers each client his individual attention during every stage of the criminal proceedings.
-That means every one of Mr. McCoppin’s clients is represented by an experienced and knowledgeable criminal law specialist – Mr. McCoppin has earned board certification from the North Carolina State Bar in state and federal criminal law.
+He offers each client his individual attention during every stage of the criminal proceedings to determine the best defense (self defense? any extenuating circumstances?
+Self Defense is not a crime).
+That means every one of Mr. McCoppin’s clients is represented by an experienced and knowledgeable criminal law specialist – Mr. McCoppin has earned board certification from the North Carolina State Bar in state and federal criminal laws.
 When your freedom is on the line, shouldn’t you have a certified specialist on your side?

 Assault on a Female